-3. They seek to show that the text is characterised by disunity rather than unity.
+3. They seek to show that the text is characterized by disunity rather than unity.

-4. They concentrate on a single passage and analyse it so intensively that it becomes impossible to
+4. They concentrate on a single passage and analyze it so intensively that it becomes impossible to

 sustain a 'univocal' reading and the language explodes into 'multiplicities of meaning'.